 - “>” (closed angled bracket) = “>“

-Tip #4 (Advanced WP User): By default, WordPress doesn’t allow some HTML tags to be used (e.g. codes such as frame, form and others).
+Tip #4 (Advanced WP User): By default, WordPress does not allow some HTML tags to be used (e.g. codes such as frame, form and others).
 This is for security reasons.

-If you do experience any problems when adding commonly-used HTML tags to your content that are allowed to be used in WordPress, try disabling the visual editor in your user profile section …
+If you do experience any issues when adding commonly-used HTML tags into your content that are allowed to be used in WordPress, try disabling the visual editor in your user profile section …

-If the above suggestion fixes the issue, return to your Profile area, reactivate your Visual Editor, and check if the HTML code is still working fine with the visual editor restored.
+If the above suggestion fixes the issue, go back to the User Profile, reactivate your Visual Editor, and see if the HTML code is still working fine with the visual editor restored.

-Note: If the above suggestion does not fix the issue and you still continue to experience problems adding HTML code to your site, you may need to look at other options.
+Note: If the above suggestion doesn’t fix the issue and you continue experiencing problems adding HTML code to your content, you may need to look at other options.
 This may include: